EvaMart/nuxt-playground/CONTRIBUTING.md

 - Create a pull request to merge the new branch into `main`.

 ## ✏️ Other modifications
+**Target audience**
-**Target audience**: developers who want to make any other modification to the site.
+Developers who want to make any other modification to the site.
 Inclludes documentation, styles, layout, etc.

-**How to make any other modification**:
+**How to make any other modification**
 - Create a branch from `main` with the name of the modification.
 - Make the changes you consider necessary.
 - Create a pull request to merge the new branch into `main`.